-Benchmark Advance is used in all STEM Academy classrooms (TK-5).
+Benchmark Advance is used in all FCLA classrooms.
 The ELD curriculum in the Benchmark Advance program includes a comprehensive teacher's edition with daily lessons for small and whole group instruction.
 Resources available for small group instruction include the ELD Resource System, Interim Assessment, and Leveled Text Readers for Close Reading.
 Curriculum for whole group instruction includes Interactive Question-Response lessons through the Leveled Text Readers to bridge gaps in Language acquisition.
 In addition, the curriculum includes ELD Student Books, Decodable Readers, and Readers' Theatre Books.
 CCSS-based direct instruction lessons are integrated in the ELD curriculum.
 There are a variety of formative and summative assessments to monitor student growth.
 Strategies critical in the acquisition of academic language, an essential component of academic success, are interwoven in the program.

-The following tools and practices are used during designated and integrated ELD.
+The following tools, policies, and practices are used during both the core curriculum and designated and integrated ELD.

-- Bilingual paraprofessionals will provide direct instructional support for students and translate for parents during parent-teacher conferences; - Use of Specially Designed Academic Instruction in English; - The Benchmark ELA/ELD program in all classrooms will promote effective strategies for English language acquisition; - The supplemental Benchmark ELA/ELD program Newcomer materials will be used to support English proficiency; - Thinking Maps and Visualizing and Verbalizing for Language Comprehension and Thinking strategies will be implemented across the curriculum; - School expectations will be clearly communicated to all students' families in parent education workshops at the Parent Center and in each classroom; - Computers in all classrooms will provide access to a variety of resources; - Parent Center activities and services will help non-English speaking families support their children; - STEM Academy has designated ELD daily as well as integrated ELD in ELA and Mathematics.
-STEM Academy ELD lessons focus on content while taking into consideration the various ELD levels of our students (Emerging, Expanding, Bridging); - Title III Plan will be implemented.
+- Bilingual paraprofessionals will provide direct instructional support for students and translate for parents during parent-teacher conferences; - Use of Specially Designed Academic Instruction in English; - The Benchmark ELA/ELD program in all classrooms will promote effective strategies for English language acquisition; - The supplemental Benchmark ELA/ELD program newcomer materials will be used to support English proficiency; - Thinking Maps and Visualizing and Verbalizing for Language Comprehension and Thinking strategies will be implemented across the curriculum; - School expectations will be clearly communicated to all students' families during parent education workshops and in each classroom; - Computers in all classrooms will provide access to a variety of resources; - Local Control and Accountability Plan goals as the school-wide EL focus.